 Every Ph.D. student must reach a level of expertise necessary to do research in primary sources in one East Asian language and basic skills for secondary-source research in the second East Asian language.
 These standards are necessary for dissertation research and will be required for teaching and research after the dissertation.
 In practical terms, this means that a student will have taken the highest-level courses offered in the modern and classical tracks of one East Asian language, or will have received equivalent training elsewhere, and will have taken three years or the equivalent of Japanese or Korean (for students focusing on China) or two years of classical Chinese (for students focusing on Japan).
 Research in seminars will serve as one demonstration of a student’s level of expertise and readiness to conduct research in primary and secondary source materials in East Asian languages.
-Students, in addition, must pass a reading examination in a European language, usually French, German, or Russian, other than English before the comprehensive exams can be administered.
+Students, in addition, must pass a reading examination in a language other than English - usually French, German or Russian - before the Candidacy exams can be administered.
 Most students will need to take Sinological Methods or Japanese Bibliography.
-Students should expect to master all languages necessary for their chosen dissertation topic and future research goals, such as Sanskrit, Uighur, Sogdian, or Tibetan.
+Students should expect to master all languages necessary for their chosen dissertation topic and future research goals.

 The First-Year Review Process

 The Ph.D. degree represents a considerable investment of time, energy, and resources on the part of the student and the department.
 As a way of ensuring that students are getting the most out of the program and making reasonable progress to the degree, the Department of East Asian Languages and Civilizations requires students to undergo a first-year review.
 The three-part review process involves:

 1) Submission of a portfolio accompanied by a cover letter written by the student’s primary advisor